Is your facility fighting COVID-19 with proper hygiene? Click here to find out more

 In case you’ve been skimming, there’s more to the cost of a chemical than list price.

 You should dig below the surface to ensure you are comparing apples with apples.
+Look beyond the initial price tag and consider the overall long term value.

 An accurate chemical comparison will include active ingredient ratios, uncovering any usage costs.